Plunderers of Painted Flats

-Plunderers of Painted Flats is a 1959 American Western film shot in Naturama was directed by Albert C. Gannaway and written by John Greene and Phil Shuken.
+Plunderers of Painted Flats is a 1959 American Western film, shot in Naturama, and was directed by Albert C. Gannaway and written by John Greene and Phil Shuken.
 The film stars Corinne Calvet, John Carroll, Skip Homeier, George Macready, Edmund Lowe and Bea Benaderet.
 The film was released on January 23, 1959, by Republic Pictures and was the last film that they had produced and released.